-UPDATE, July 2017: As of this month, we are now exclusively publishing work by fanfiction authors.
+UPDATE, July 2017: We are now exclusively publishing work by fanfiction authors.
 Authors from any fandom are welcome to submit their fics to us on our submissions page.
 We look forward to receiving your fic!

 UPDATE, December 2016: I've been interviewed by Three Patch Podcast!
 Have a listen to a discussion that's all about Carnation Books (with a dash of Sherlock), and listen to me make silly jokes, too :) The interview can be found here, starting at 1:33:04: Carnation Books on Three Patch Podcast!
 [Link]